peterldowns/Headliner/README.md

 * Start actually creating timestamps on articles
 * Add more sources
 * Start filtering the news to show headlines that it thinks I would like
-* Change fetcher cronjob to a worker process
-	* right now, there are weird problems with the python env (?)
 * Improve the reading interface
 * Better article parsing (don't just rely on viewtext and diffbot)
 	* maybe use a custom BeautifulSoup scraper (?)